alexbosworth/ln-service/README.md

 Requires `offchain:write`, `onchain:write` permissions

-This method requires external funding of channels, which is not supported in LND versions 0.9.2 and below.

-After getting the addresses and tokens to fund, use fundChannels within ten minutes to fund the channels.
+After getting the addresses and tokens to fund, use `fundChannels` within ten minutes to fund the channels.

-If you do not fund the channels, be sure to cancelPendingChannel on each channel that was not funded.
+If you do not fund the channels, be sure to `cancelPendingChannel`s on each channel that was not funded.

     {